CS5704-VT/Course/HWs/HW5.md

 For this assignment, you will design a research study to investigate one or more impacts of AI tools on software engineering practice.
 You will not conduct the study, but will devise a plan for an investigation that you would be potentially interested in carrying out.
 Your plan should meet the following criteria:

-**Section 1: Research Question(s) and Motivation.** PRovide **at least one** research question (RQ) that your study will investigate.
+**Section 1: Research Question(s) and Motivation.** Provide **at least one** research question (RQ) that your study will investigate.
 Insights on creating a research question are available here.
 In addition, write a brief motivation explaining why the question(s) is/are relevant to software engineering in practice.

 **Section 2: Study Context.** Describe the specific context in which your study would take place.
 Potential topics may include: